Kim Reynolds: COVID-19 pandemic

-During the COVID-19 pandemic, Reynolds disregarded public health guidance and scientific recommendations regarding mask mandates.
+During the COVID-19 pandemic, Reynolds opposed face mask mandates.
 She signed a Proclamation of Disaster Emergency on March 9, 2020.
 Also that month, she ordered closures of some recreational businesses and additional school closures and ordered a halt to "non-essential" or elective surgeries, including surgical abortions, but implemented no stay-at-home orders.
 In April 2020, Iowa health officials advised Reynolds to enforce face coverings and not ease restrictions.
 In response, she took the stance that it was better to reopen the economy and encourage people to be responsible and wear masks.
 Reynolds did not implement a requirement to wear masks in public places until after the November 2020 election, when she ordered the mandatory wearing of masks at large gatherings.
 In June, recreational businesses such as bars and restaurants were permitted to fully reopen, which was followed by surges in coronavirus infections.
-Reynolds said that the effectiveness of face masks in halting the virus's spread was not settled, although doctors and scientists nearly unanimously held that wearing masks in public substantially reduced viral transmission, and their use is recommended by the World Health Organization (WHO), Centers for Disease Control and Prevention (CDC), and Iowa's own Department of Health.
+Reynolds said that the effectiveness of face masks in halting the virus's spread was not settled, although doctors and scientists nearly unanimously held that wearing masks in public substantially reduced viral transmission, and their use was recommended by the World Health Organization (WHO), Centers for Disease Control and Prevention (CDC), and Iowa's own Department of Health.
 In the absence of any evidence of her contention, in July 2020, Reynolds said that Iowa localities' mask mandates were "not appropriate" and unlawful, and she sought to block them, making Iowa one of the only U.S. states lacking any enforceable local or state mask mandates.
 Iowa City's mayor rejected Reynolds's claim and issued a municipal order requiring the use of face coverings in indoor public places.
 He cited the state constitution's home-rule authority and a state statute that grants mayors powers during a time of "emergency or public danger".

-In April 2020, on the advice of native Iowan actor and entrepreneur Ashton Kutcher, Reynolds signed a contract with Utah startup Nomi Health to develop a COVID-19 testing program called TestIowa.
-She was eventually sued for refusing to release public records related to the $26 million no-bid contract.
+In April 2020, on the advice of native Iowan actor and entrepreneur Ashton Kutcher, Reynolds signed a $26 million, no-bid contract with Utah startup Nomi Health to develop a COVID-19 testing program called TestIowa.
+She was eventually sued for refusing to release public records related to the program, which was plagued with errors.

 In July 2020, Reynolds said she would invalidate some school districts' plans to limit in-person classes to one day a week for most students, with online learning on other days, overriding local school districts and requiring students to spend at least half of their schooling in classrooms.
 The state teachers' union, the Iowa State Education Association, criticized her move.
-Iowa public school teachers to begin sending Reynolds their obituaries in protest.
+Iowa public school teachers began sending Reynolds their obituaries in protest.
 Despite the outcry from teachers, who noted that social distancing was often impossible in school settings and that many teachers had not yet been vaccinated, in late January 2021 Reynolds signed a bill, passed by the state legislature along party lines, that required school districts to provide full-time in-person classes upon parents' request.